chipbaber/codeinnovate_emailtemplate/README.md

       ![](images/virtual_code_innovate_page.png)

-- If you are introducing customers to the Virtual Code Innovate program to align an event, please [click here](https://chipbaber.github.io/codeinnovate_emailtemplate/?lab=virtual-code-innovate-email-templates):
+- If you are introducing customers to an in person Code Innovate program to align an event, please [click here](https://chipbaber.github.io/codeinnovate_emailtemplate/?lab=in-person-code-innovate-email-templates):

       ![](images/in_person_code_innovate_page.png)